kubebuddy/kubebuddy.github.io/blog/14-04-2025-KubeBuddy–AI-Powered-Kubernetes-Dashboard-OpenSource-Project/index.md

-# KubeBuddy – AI Powered Kubernetes Dashboard | OpenSource Project
+# KubeBuddy – AI Powered Kubernetes Dashboard | Open Source Project

 Kubernetes, a.k.a K8s is a powerful platform for container orchestration.
 But as we all are aware, navigating it is a complex and complicated task just like a ship trying to navigate through a storm without a compass.
 The logs are overloaded, metrics are scattered, and it becomes really difficult to view a consolidated details of what is happening across the cluster.
 When clarity is required the most, you either sift down the siloed data or face difficulty and struggle to get the critical information in one place.
 What if we tell you that there is a simpler, quicker, and smarter way to monitor your Kubernetes clusters smoothly all at one place?
 Meet **KubeBuddy**, your all-in-one **AI powered Kubernetes Dashboard** designed to provide easy visibility, aesthetic visualisation & actionable insights.